WayScience/CytoSnake/docs/tutorial.md

 So what just ocurred here?

-`CytoSnake` now recognizes that you current directory is now known as the `ProjectDirectory`.
+`CytoSnake` now recognizes that your current directory is now known as the `ProjectDirectory`.

 The `ProjectDirectory` is a way for `CytoSnake` to recognize that a project is occurring therefore preventing other projects from being created within the same directory.